mlin/stakesign/README.md

 ### Signing files

-First you load an Ethereum address with ETH greater than the intended stake amount (to afford transaction fees).
+First, you load an Ethereum address with ETH greater than the intended stake amount (to afford transaction fees), and announce your address through various media.

-Then, `stakesign prepare` runs `sha256sum` on local files and formulates the payload data, which you can then use your cryptocurrency wallet to sign and broadcast.
+Then, `stakesign prepare` runs `sha256sum` on local files and formulates the payload data, which you then use your cryptocurrency wallet to sign and broadcast.

 ```
 $ stakesign prepare --stake 0.42 LICENSE